-Everyday, more and more people are receiving one of the COVID-19 vaccines.
-As vaccination becomes more widely available, many are wondering or concerned about the potential side effects.
+Every day, more and more people receive one of the COVID-19 vaccines.
+As vaccination becomes more widely available, you may wonder about the potential side effects.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy